dannydes/dannydes.github.io/_posts/2015-12-25-christmas-reflection.md

 title: Christmas Reflection - My Christmas Message
 layout: post
 category: reflection
-tags: mercy justice capitalism
+tags: solidarity capitalism
 ---

 The feast of Christmas is back upon us and the usual ritual of celebrations and expensive presents follows.

-To brighten things up, there are still [people doing their utmost to help the most vulnerable people in our society]().
+To brighten things up, there are still [people doing their utmost to help vulnerable people in our society](http://netnews.com.mt/news/kollox-lest-ghall-ikla-ghal-min-mghandux-fjum-il-milied/).
 It is nice to celebrate but this time of the year should also serve as a time to reflect on both yourself and those who surround you - followed by our country and the world out there.